NodeScriptLang/guides/src/faqs/privacy-policy.md

 We use cookies to enhance your experience.
 By using our Website, you agree to our use of cookies.
 Details about the cookies we use are included in a separate Cookie Policy section.

+### Schedule A - Cookies
+Below is a list of the cookies that we use.
+We have tried to ensure this is complete and up to date, but if you think that we have missed a cookie or there is any discrepancy, please let us know.

+**Strictly necessary**

+We use the following strictly necessary cookies:
+UUID.
+Purpose: Core site functionality.

+**Analytical/performance**

+We use the following analytical/performance cookies:
+Google Analytics.
+Purpose: Stats and visitor information

+**Functionality**

+We use the following Functionality cookies:
+Hubspot.
+Purpose: Usage statistics and return visitor information LinkedIn.
+Purpose: Usage statistics and return visitor information

 ### Data Retention